sidibos/miinventory-api/README.md

-# Dockerized Django REST API
+# Miinventory API

-This is simple Django REST API build with Django REST Framework.
+This is the API for miinventory web build with Django REST Framework.
 It is dockerized using docker-compose.
 It uses PostgreSQL as database.

 ## Purpose

-This project was a task for a job interview.
-The purpose of this project is to demonstrate my skills in designing, building, documenting and testing REST API.
-I chose to use Django REST Framework because it is a very popular framework for building REST APIs in Python and I wanted to try it out.
-I selected PostgreSQL as the database because it is the most popular database for today's web applications.
+This API will be consumed by miinventory web built in React

 ## Requirements